scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 **Info Field (INF)**: Each path-segment construction beacon (PCB) contains a single info field, which provides basic information about the PCB.
 Together with hop fields (HFs), info fields are used to create forwarding paths.

-**Isolation Domain (ISD)**: In SCION, autonomous systems (ASes) are organized into logical groups called isolation domains or ISDs.
+**Isolation Domain (ISD)**: In SCION, Autonomous Systems (ASes) are organized into logical groups called isolation domains or ISDs.
 Each ISD consists of ASes that span an area with a uniform trust environment (i.e., a common jurisdiction).
 A possible model is for ISDs to be formed along national boundaries or federations of nations.

 **Leaf AS**: An AS at the "edge" of an ISD, with no other downstream ASes.